rasumovsky/ElectionMarket/README.md

 # Election Market
-A market-based game for guessing the outcome of an election.
-The basic preimse is summarized in [this](https://en.wikipedia.org/wiki/Election_stock_market) wikipedia article.
+A market-based game for predicting the outcome of an election.
+The basic premise is summarized in [this](https://en.wikipedia.org/wiki/Election_stock_market) wikipedia article.

 ## Game overview
 Players start out with $100 in cash and $100 in the form of shares.
-During gameplay, players buy and sell shares in candidates for the purpose of maximizing their net worth.
+During gameplay, players try to maximize their net worth through buying and selling shares in the candidates.

 ### Winning the game
-After the election is held and share valuations are made, player rankings are determined by net worth.
-The highest net-worth player is the winner.
+Following election day, shares of winning candidates are valued at $100 while shares of losing candidates are valued at $0.
+Players are cashed out and then ranked according to net worth.
+The wealthiest player is the winner.

 ### Shares in candidates
 Each share has a price range of $0-$100.
 During the game, and prior to the